ready4-dev/readyforwhatsnext/content/en/docs/Model/Using-Modules/Places/_index.md

 - Model - modules
 - Model - modules (places)
 description: >
   Modules for spatio-temporal modelling of the environments that shape young people's mental health are collectively referred to as the "Springtides" model.
-No places modules are yet available - just [an app](/docs/analyses/decision-aids/springtides-app/) built using [unreleased work in progress modules](/docs/model/pipeline/pipeline-places/).
+Two module libraries are currently available - [vicinity](https://ready4-dev.github.io/vicinity/) and [aus](https://ready4-dev.github.io/aus/), though both are highly preliminary and without any vignette articles to demonstrate their use.
+An [app](/docs/analyses/decision-aids/springtides-app/) built using a combination of these libraries and [unreleased work in progress module libraries](/docs/model/pipeline/pipeline-places/) is available for illustration purposes.
 ---